fastrde/cordova-plugin-fastrde-downloader/README.md

 # phonegap-downloader
 Phonegap plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)

+## Changes 0.1.5 -> 0.2.0
+ - Added downloader.abort() function to abort downloads in progress.

 ## Changes 0.1.4 -> 0.1.5
  - Fix for issue #2 new initialization after download-error works properly now.